-The period for the exit of the UK from the EU was extended until 31st October 2019.
-A No-Deal Brexit is to be excluded until then, provided that the UK holds the EU elections and thus does not leave the EU on 1st June 2019.
+The period for the exit of the UK from the EU was extended until 31st January 2020.
+A No-Deal Brexit is to be excluded until then.
 An orderderly Brexit could take place earlier if the withdrawal agreement is ratified and the EU exit takes place on the first day of the following month.

 Current state of the right of residence of UK nationals and their family members